ranjeev75/brav/README.md

 ##Run Application

+1. Open a terminal window and in the 'brav' directory run command **npm start**.
+This will run both the API and React servers at once.
+In your browser F5 to refresh and get all product data down when server first runs.

+     **Or to run servers individually:**

-1. Run an instance of the API server by running the command: ```npm run server``` from the /brav directory.
+1. Run an instance of the API server by running the command: ```npm run start1``` from the /brav directory.
 The console should show the server is running as **Server started: http://localhost:3001/**.
 2. Run an instance of the React server by running the command in a second console: ```cd shoppingcart npm run start``` from the /brav directory.
-The console should show the server is running as **The app is running at:http://localhost:3000/**.
+The console should show the server is running as **The app is running at: http://localhost:3000/**.
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.